Paczur/ctf/README.md

 -c, --color    (off|on|auto*) color coding for failed and passed tests -d, --detail   (off|on|auto*) detailed info about failed tests -f, --failed   Print only groups that failed
+-j, --jobs     Number of parallel threads to run (default 1)
 ```